 When to Visit Heidelberg

 Heidelberg is a popular tourist destination all year round.
 You might want to avoid visiting in July and August as these are peak tourist times but any other time of the year should be fine.
-Heidelberg also has a lovely Christmas market if you’re visiting late November or December.

 Heidelberg in December

 Germany has many amazing Christmas markets including those in Heidelberg.
 Winter in Heidelberg sees the opening of the main Christmas market in the Old Town square plus the ‘Winter Woods’ market at Kornmarkt.
-There is also the open-air ice skating rink at Karlsplatz which is open all winter from November to January (excluding Christmas day).

-2019 Christmas Market Dates: 25 November – 31 December 2019.
+2022 Christmas Market Dates: 25 November – 31 December 2022.

 The Heidelberg Card